Signed in as:

 The Architecture of Self-Leadership™ integrates research from adult development, psychology, identity formation, systems thinking, and reflective practice.

-It provides a conceptual foundation that can be applied across contexts — from organizational leadership to personal transitions.
+It provides a conceptual foundation that can be applied across contexts — from organizational leadership and executive development to personal transitions and reflective practice.

 This architecture informs all of my work at Agilita Global, including:

-While these offerings differ in form, they share a common foundation: making the internal structures that shape behavior visible so that change becomes intentional rather than reactive.
+While these offerings differ in form, they share a common foundation: making the internal structures that shape behavior visible so that leadership, growth, and alignment become intentional rather than reactive.

 Most development efforts focus on improving outcomes.